MHarisAshfaq/Node-Typescript-Starter/README.md

 ## API Documentation

 To view the list of available APIs and their specifications, run the server and go to `http://localhost:3000/v1/docs` in your browser.
-This documentation page is automatically generated using the [swagger](https://swagger.io/) definitions written as comments in the route files.